 The CRU is led by up to three Commissioners at any one time.
-The Commissioners are Paul McGowan (Chairperson), Garrett Blaney and Aoife MacEvilly.
+The Commissioners are Aoife MacEvilly (Chairperson), Paul McGowan and Jim Gannon.

-The work of the CRU is divided into four separate Divisions, with each Division led by a Director.
-The Directors are Karen Trant (Director of Water), Laura Brien (Director of Energy Markets), John Melvin (Director of Energy Networks and Legal) and Ann McGarry (Director of Energy Safety).
+The work of the CRU is divided into five separate Divisions, with each Division led by a Director.
+The Directors are Loretta Lambkin (Director of Operations and Organisational Development), John Melvin (Director of Energy Markets and Smart Metering), Karen Trant (Director of Energy Networks and Legal), Phil Hemmingway (Director of Energy Safety) and Karen Kavanagh (Director of Economic Regulation (Water) and Compliance).

 This structure reflects the CRU’s varied economic, customer protection and safety responsibilities in energy as well as its role as economic water regulator.